-Reverend Amos C. Brown, chair of religious affairs for the NAACP, recently spoke during the 110th annual NAACP convention about the "incredible similarities" he's found between the civil rights organization and The Church of Jesus Christ of Latter-day Saints.
+The Rev. Amos C. Brown, chair of religious affairs for the NAACP, spoke during the 110th annual NAACP convention about the “incredible similarities” he’s found between the civil rights organization and The Church of Jesus Christ of Latter-day Saints.

 “It can be well in this nation when we lock arms, as I locked arms with President Nelson,” he said, referencing when he greeted the prophet at the NAACP convention.
 “Not as black and white.
 Not as Church of Jesus Christ of Latter-day Saints, or Baptist.
 But as children of God who are about loving everybody and bringing hope, happiness and health to all of God’s children.”